danieljprice/splash/docs/settings.rst

-Columns can be logged, inverted, sqrt-ed, squared or any combination of the above via the “apply log or inverse transformations to columns” option in the l)imits menu.
+Columns can be logged, inverted, sqrt-ed, squared or any combination of the above via the “apply log or inverse transformations to columns” option in the :ref:`sec:menu-l`.
 If you have any additional transformations you would find useful please let me know, as it is straightforward to add more.